transportmodelling/Utils/README.md

 ## DBF.pas
 Provides DBFReader and DBFWriter classes to read/write dBase files.
 Memo fields are not supported and will have an UnUssigned-value.

+## DBF.pas
+Provides a class to manipulate a dbf file.
+Data are read into a FireDac memory table to be manipulated.
+The manipulated table can be saved to file again.

 ## ArrayBld.pas
 Provides an array builder to easily convert an open array to a dynamic array.